Sinkhorn Distributionally Robust Optimization: Strong Duality Reformulation

+one can check in this case the Sinkhorn DRO formulation is equivalent to the Wasserstein DRO with log-determinant regularization. \QEG \end{example}

-When the sample space $\cZ$ is finite, the following result presents a conic programming reformulation. \begin{corollary}[Conic Reformulation for Finite Sample Space] Suppose that the sample space contains $L$ elements, i.e., $\cZ = \{z_{\ell}\}_{\ell=1}^L$.
+When the support $\cZ$ is finite, the following result presents a conic programming reformulation. \begin{corollary}[Conic Reformulation for Finite Support] Suppose that the support contains $L_{\max}$ elements, i.e., $\cZ = \{z_{\ell}\}_{\ell=1}^{L_{\max}}$, and the nominal distribution $\hP = \frac{1}{n}\sum_{i=1}^n\delta_{\hx_i}$.
 If Condition~\ref{Assumption:light:tailed:f} holds and $\orho\ge0$, the dual problem~\eqref{Eq:dual:SDRO:general:unified} can be formulated as the following conic optimization: